HRKimLab/libkm/README.md

 # libkm
 A very practical matlab toolbox for behavioral and neural data analyses.
 This toolbox helps you code less and focus on science.

+# How to use
+The simplest way is to download the .zip file, uncompress, add folders to Matlab path, and use it.
+As you understand the code more, you may want to add new functions or modify existing functions.
+The best way is to fork the master to your repository and modify the code.
+Since the codes in the master branch constantly change, having your own branch ensures that your results are consistent, the most important thinig in the world.
+If you would like to incorporate new functionalities, you can compare the difference between your version and the master branch, and incorporate (pull) changes with your awareness.

 ## [libpopulation](https://github.com/hkim09/libkm/tree/master/libpopulation)
 Plot data with relevant statistical tests.